ioah86/2016_Sortable_Challenge/README.md

 --------

-I ran the script ran on my machine (Intel core i5, ~2.4GHz, 16GB RAM) and it took about 2 minutes total time for the challenge data.
+I ran the script ran on my machine (Intel core i5, ~2.4GHz, 16GB RAM) on both versions that I have (with NLTK and without).

+- With NLTK, it took about 2 minutes total time for the challenge data.
 The results file produced was about 1.4MB big.
+- Without NLTK, the computation took 30s and created a same size result file as with NLTK.

 TODOs: